Windrush Foundation Celebrates 25 Years of Heritage and Community Advocacy: 1995 – 2020

-1995 was the year which first saw Sam King and Arthur Torrington (co-founders) working to establish a CHARITY that delivered heritage and community services, helping to create an identity for Caribbean people, especially the youth, in Britain.
+1995 was the year that first saw Sam King and Arthur Torrington (co-founders) working to establish in 1996 a registered charity which delivered heritage and community services, helping to strengthen the identity for Caribbean people, especially the youth, in Britain.
 ‘Windrush’, ‘Empire Windrush’ and ‘Windrush Generation’ have always been key words in our operations.
 Both men developed the idea, but Sam was the one to have led the first Windrush commemorative event (40th anniversary) in 1988, hosted by the Mayor of Lambeth, at Lambeth Town Hall, Brixton.
 Sam was a passenger on the Empire Windrush, an RAF WWII serviceman and the first Black Mayor of Southwark, London.
 He was first to have coined the term, ‘Windrush Generation’, decades ago.
 More often he was referring to his own generation.

 Download the full article as PDF below